Arithmetic Levi-Civita connection: Curvature

 \begin{definition} Let

 For $p\in {\mathcal V}$ set ${\mathfrak P}:={\mathfrak P}(p)$, let

-be the Levi-Civit\`{a} connection on $G_{\mathfrak P}$ over $\widehat{\cO_{\mathfrak P}}$ attached to $(q_1,...,q_n)$ and let be the attached Frobenius lifts on $\widehat{G_{{\mathfrak P}}}$.
-(So the family of all tuples in \ref{dush} is what we referred to as the {\it adelic Levi Civit\`{a} connection} attached to $(q_1,...,q_n)$.)
+be the Levi-Civita connection on $G_{\mathfrak P}$ over $\widehat{\cO_{\mathfrak P}}$ attached to $(q_1,...,q_n)$ and let be the attached Frobenius lifts on $\widehat{G_{{\mathfrak P}}}$.
+(So the family of all tuples in \ref{dush} is what we referred to as the {\it adelic Levi Civita connection} attached to $(q_1,...,q_n)$.)
 Consider an $n$-tuple of correspondences \ref{YpG} satisfying Conditions 1, 2, 3 in Theorem \ref{algebraization}.
 Let $E=F(x)$ be the field of rational functions on $G$ and let

 be the pull back of \ref{YpG} via $Spec\ E\ra G$.
 We have that $Y_{p/E}$ is the spectrum of a field and $\pi_{p/E}$ is finite; cf. Remark \ref{ff} below.
 Also $\varphi_{pi/E}$ are finite because $E$ is finitely generated over ${\mathbb Q}$.
 So we can consider the classes